GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 (4,6)
 ```

-As list is an iterable object, it also has methods it can access to perform certain features.
+Since list is an (iterable) object, it also has methods it can access to perform certain features:

 | METHOD     | EXAMPLE                 | DESCRIPTION                                             |
 | ---------- | ----------------------- | ------------------------------------------------------- |